trevor-ofarrell/lichessTV-watch-party/README.md

 </p>

 ## About
+- Front-end is a create-react-app, hosted by vercel, and the back-end is an express server.

-- Moves and game data is collected from the <a href="lichess.org/api">lichess.org API</a>
+- Moves and game data is collected from the <a href="https://lichess.org/api">lichess.org API</a>
-- the chat is built using socket.io
+- the chatting is websocket based, built using <a href="https://socket.io">socket.io</a>
 - board is chessboardjsx

 ## Usage